 But this isn’t just any old tour – much like similar attractions in London and Berlin, live-action performances, special effects, convincing acting and some genuinely terrifying scenery make up the bulk of the experience.
 And although some honestly horrific scenarios are covered, the comic relief peppered throughout makes for a much more grounded experience – one that’s approachable for squeamish visitors and young ‘uns alike.

 What’s immediately apparent is how much care went into making the whole experience feel real and authentic.
 As soon as you enter, you’re greeted with haunting décor, frightful waxworks and what seems like a genuinely lived-in (or died-in?) environment.
 Heck, even the toilets are on point, thanks to bloody walls and the distant wails of pain that echo through the chamber.
 And that’s before the tour really gets started.
-If you’re a fan of haunted houses or Halloween, you’re in for a right treat here (as well as a trick or two!)
+So if you’re a sucker for all things scary – complemented with a deadly dose of dark humour – you’ll be right at home at the Amsterdam Dungeon.
 Right after sorting our tickets out, our group was guided into a dank and gloomy cell, where – after a few introductions – we began the tour.

 After being escorted down a dark, debauched elevator shaft, we were led into the first room: the torture chamber.
 The scene included everything you’d expect from such a place, including blood-drenched walls, an enthusiastic torturer and some truly stomach-churning tools of the trade.
 Utilising some ‘volunteers’ from our group, the torturer amusingly and captivatingly showed off some of the twisted mechanisms of times gone by, including an impaling hook and ‘The Chappy Chopper’ (we’ll let you use your imagination for that last one…)